 - Communication skills.
 Be clear about what you are asking for.
 If you have feedback for staff, it’s best to give it in private and in a constructive (rather than critical or condescending) way.
 Communicate in person when possible, not just through email.

 - Ability to empower and motivate nursing staff.
 Try to tune into each staff member’s particular strengths and delegate responsibilities accordingly.
 Invest team members with the power to make decisions appropriate to their role in the healthcare system.
 Hold staff accountable for their actions without micromanaging; welcome their input, create opportunities for advancement, and reward good work.
 All of this will help to create a healthy, positive workplace culture where the staff feels fulfilled.

 - Mentorship ability.
 Part of a nurse leader’s role is to mentor managers and staff and to identify when further training is needed.
 Be accessible to your mentees, and remember that you can learn from the experience as well.

 - Flexibility.
 Develop your resilience and adaptability in the face of changing circumstances.
-Recognize when systems need change to improve organizational efficiency, patient safety, and care outcomes—and make sure your actions are done effectively, leaving little room for error.
+Recognize when systems need change to improve organizational efficiency, patient safety, and medical care outcomes—and make sure your actions are done effectively, leaving little room for error.

 - Good sense of humor.
 Sometimes, laughter is the best medicine, even in a medical setting.
 A well-timed humorous remark can break the tension of a stressful situation and help everyone cope.

 - Humility.
 Know that it’s a privilege to be entrusted with a leadership role and to work in a profession that helps people.

 - Love of learning.
-Nursing is a field with an endless amount to learn: about effective practice, about patient care, and about being an effective leader.
+Nursing is a field with an endless amount to learn: about effective practice, about patient care, and about being an effective nurse leader.
 Remember that you work to expand your experience—not only to continue doing what you already know.

 Possessing these key qualities are going to set you up for success when obtaining a position as a Nurse Executive.
 USAHS provides the educational tools to get you there with our hands-on, real-life practice approach which supplements a well-rounded understanding of these types of roles.
 For more information on our graduate-level degrees, please visit our website.